Key takeaways

 Maintenance services and plans

-Many businesses choose a website maintenance service provider to handle updates, backups, and bug fixes.
-These services keep your site up-to-date and running smoothly, which reduces security risks and downtime.
+Many businesses use a professional website maintenance company to handle updates, backups, bug fixes, and ongoing technical maintenance.
+These services keep your site secure, reduce downtime, and help you avoid unexpected repair costs.

-Working with a website maintenance provider helps you plan ahead.
-With a predictable plan, you stay on budget and avoid sudden repair bills.
+Working with the right website maintenance provider helps you stay on budget and avoid unexpected repair costs.

 Security monitoring

-While an SSL certificate protects data in transit, security monitoring, like our SiteLock, actively guards your website against threats like hacking, malware, and spam.
-It’s an important part of website maintenance, especially for high-traffic or eCommerce websites that handle sensitive customer data.
+While an SSL certificate protects data in transit, security monitoring tools like our SiteLock actively detect and block threats such as malware, hacking attempts, and spam through regular security scans.
+It’s an important part of website maintenance, especially for high-traffic or e-commerce websites that handle sensitive customer data.

 Here’s a quick look at common security monitoring options and their costs: